CarlDownsOracle/oci-auditing/README.md

 <u>_Note:_</u>
 * _All configuration values here are just for illustration, please replace with parameters that you have setup_
-* _Mailing functionality may give this error if VPN or antivirus blocks the connection_
+* _Mailing functionality may give error if VPN or antivirus blocks the connection_

-    `argument of type 'TimeoutError' is not iterable`

-    `Error: [WinError 10060] A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond`